-New treatments are shorter and have - New treatments are shorter and have fewer side effects. - You can get infected again. - If you share your drugs, use your own new works.
+New treatments are shorter and have fewer side effects. - You can get infected again.

+If you share your drugs, use your own new works.

 Get tested for HIV every six months if you inject drugs, share works or have sex without condoms.